-The action alternatives (Alternatives 1, 3, and 4) would have similar, very minor impacts on the natural quality of wilderness.
+The action alternatives (Alternatives 1, 3, 4, and 5) would have similar, very minor impacts on the natural quality of wilderness.
+Of the action alternatives, Alternative 5 would have the smallest impact on the natural quality by minimizing new stand-alone sites.
 The No Action Alternative (Alternative 2) would not result in new impacts on this quality.

-Use of mechanized equipment, such as power tools, and use of helicopters for material delivery would affect the undeveloped quality of wilderness by introducing unnatural sounds during installation and maintenance work.
+Use of motorized equipment, such as power tools and landing of aircraft (helicopters) for material delivery, would affect the undeveloped quality of wilderness by introducing unnatural sounds during installation and maintenance work.
 Use of helicopters would vary between alternatives, as shown in Table 1 below.
-Power tools would be used for Alternatives 1, 3, and 4.
+Power tools would be used for Alternatives 1, 3, 4, and 5.
 The undeveloped quality of wilderness would also be affected under the action alternatives by the presence of new installations in wilderness.
 The impacts of the new installations would be similar between the alternatives but would be proportional to the number of new stand-alone stations in wilderness and the number of new stations in undeveloped wilderness (Table 1).
+Of the action alternatives, Alternative 5 would have the least impacts on the undeveloped quality.
+Alternative 3 would have the greatest impact.
+Alternative 1 would have a moderate impact relative to the other alternatives and Alternative 4 would have less impact than Alternative 1, but more than Alternative 5.